avian3d

 Raycasting is a spatial query that finds intersections between colliders and a half-line.
 This can be used for a variety of things like getting information about the environment for character controllers and AI, and even rendering using ray tracing.

-For each hit during raycasting, the hit entity, a time of impact and a normal will be stored in RayHitData.
-The time of impact refers to how long the ray travelled, which is essentially the distance from the ray origin to the point of intersection.
+For each hit during raycasting, the hit entity, a distance, and a normal will be stored in RayHitData.
+The distance is the distance from the ray origin to the point of intersection, indicating how far the ray travelled.

 There are two ways to perform raycasts.